-When it comes to software development, quality assurance and the process of software testing is as important as the actual code.
+When it comes to software development, quality assurance and the process of software testing are as important as the actual code.
 Yet, the software QA process is largely carried out last, just before the release of the project.

-Although the QA testing process is often time-consuming and detail-oriented, it plays a key role in making sure that the entire testing effort is successful, helping deliver reliable software and best products.
+Although the QA testing process is often time-consuming and detail-oriented, it plays a key role in making sure that the entire testing effort is successful, helping deliver reliable software and the best products.
 If planned and executed well, the quality assurance process can assure both the high quality and success of the product along with smooth business operations.

 One of the smart ways to guarantee a positive outcome from third-party QA testing is to embrace a few best practices while performing test management.